ThanhNguyen-Tien/ed-fsm-library/Components/README.md

 ### Prerequisites

-- ARM Cortex-Mx (0,3,4,7) MicroController.
-Here, I use STM32 MicroController Series.
+- ARM Cortex-Mx (0,3,4,7,...)
+MicroController.
+This tutorial uses STM32 MicroController Series.
 - STM32Cube IDE (You can also use others like Keil-MDK, IAR,... but the following will focus on instructions with STM32Cube IDE)

 ### Installation